★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 • Sellers: Cash buyers represent over 50 percent of transactions above $3 million in Arcadia Phoenix Real Estate.
 Pre-qualify financing strength early in negotiations.

-• Both: Get a dedicated full-time agent who works Arcadia specifically.
-Generalist agents miss lot-by-lot value drivers (irrigation, school zone, builder reputation, mountain orientation) that materially affect price.
+• Both: Get a dedicated full-time agent/broker that specializes in Arcadia.
+General Phoenix-area agents miss lot-by-lot value drivers (irrigation, school zone, builder reputation, mountain orientation) that materially affect price.

 Arcadia Phoenix Real Estate FAQ